code0monkey1/-Javascript-oop/README.md

 will have a new sayName function created for it.
 ```

+#### Advantage of using prototypal inheritance over Class based inheritance

+---
-If we attach the same , `sayName` function to the prototype of cat , then all objects created using
+    If we attach the same , `sayName` function
+    to the prototype of cat , then all objects
-cat , will have reference to the same function, hence the space for a new function will be saved , plus DRY
+    created using cat , will have reference
+    to the same function, hence the space
+    for a new function will be saved , plus DRY
     principle will be followed.

 #### Prototype Chain